iLooksClub/iLooks.club/README.md

 # iLooks.club
-iLooks.club is a disrupting application for wearables commerce and entertainment powered by Ethereum Classic.
+iLooks.club is a disrupting application for wearables commerce and entertainment powered by the Ethereum Classic blockchain.
 It was conceived by Prophet Daniel and his rights were donated to the Ethereum Classic community.

 ## Original draft